aurelia/aurelia/docs/user-docs/router-lite/navigating.md

 **Using custom elements**

-You can use the custom element classes directly for which routes have been configured.
+You can use the custom element classes directly for which the routes have been configured.
 Multiple custom element classes can be used in an array to target sibling viewports.

 ```typescript